-PCC Sue Mountsteven’ statement regarding the drop in rape convictions:
+PCC Sue Mountstevens speaks about the recent drop in rape convictions.

 “I am very concerned about the drop in rape convictions falling to an all-time low and the fact that 1,500 fewer rapists have been convicted compared to three years ago is disappointing.
 Victims deserve better and the system has to change.

 “We must not let sexually violent perpetrators think they will not be prosecuted.
 We owe victims the opportunity of closure to help them on their recovery journey, and one way this can be achieved is by taking their offender or offenders to court.

 “Officers are facing a huge amount of pressure to achieve the standard of evidence needed to get a case to court.
 This high evidential threshold increases the length of time taken to reach the point of charge, which further impacts the victim and their families.

 “In some cases, the policy is leaving thousands of rape victims, survivors and their families without the chance of justice, without the chance of moving forward and without the chance of recovering from the trauma of this crime.

 “Another challenge we face is how police officers maintain the confidence of victims so they do not withdraw their support for the investigation.